-Scott, can you tell us about a bit more about how you work with victims of ASB?
+Tell us about how you work with victims of anti-social behaviour?

-My role is focussed on working solely with victims of anti-social behaviour but I use a multi-agency approach for dealing with the variety of issues that occur alongside ASB victimisation.
+My role is focused on working solely with victims of anti-social behaviour, but I use a multi-agency approach for dealing with the variety of issues that occur alongside anti-social behaviour victimisation.

 What does your typical day look like?